Black-bellied plovers perched on concrete reefballs in Stratford, CT (a Futures Fund living shoreline project). Photo by Scott Kruitbosch.

 Funding priorities for this program include:

-The Long Island Sound Study initiated the LISFF in 2005 through the EPA’s Long Island Sound Office and NFWF.
-Since its inception, the LISFF invested $32 million in 529 projects.
-The program has generated an additional $49 million in grantee match, for a total conservation impact of $81 million for regional and local projects.
-The projects have added 115 river miles for fish passage, restored 805 acres of critical fish and wildlife habitat, treated 201 million gallons of pollution, and educated and engaged over 4 million people in the protection and restoration of the Sound.
+The Long Island Sound Study initiated the Futures Fund grant program in 2005 through EPA’s Long Island Sound Office and the National Fish and Wildlife Foundation (NFWF).
+The grant program has a strong history of making tangible environmental improvements by supporting people and communities who value the sound and take a direct role in its future.
+Since its inception, the Futures Fund has invested $42 million in 570 projects.
+The program has generated an additional $54 million in grantee match for a total conservation impact of $97 million.
+Projects have opened 119 river miles for fish, restored 811 acres of wildlife habitat, reduced 206 million gallons of stormwater pollution, and engaged more than 5 million people in the protection and restoration of the Sound.

 EPA Regions I and II, FWS, Natural Resources Conservation Service, Connecticut Department of Energy and Environmental Protection, New York State Department of Environmental Conservation, New York and Connecticut Sea Grant programs, Interstate Environmental Commission, and the New England Interstate Water Pollution Control Commission review proposals and provide technical assistance to applicants and recipients.